By: Michael Chase, Senior Vice President

 Spreads have tightened for both agencies as they look to lock up business and get an early jump on 2018.

-The CMBS market is looking to building on the momentum of a strong 2017.
+The CMBS market is looking to build on the momentum of a strong 2017.
 With the implementations of Reg A/B and risk retention now in the rear view mirror, CMBS volume was able to hit a post-recession high water mark of $89 billion in 2017.
 The industry is hoping to match the volume in 2018, but like other lenders, they will have less refinance business to rely on to hit their goals.

 Overall leverage in pools being brought to market continues to be kept at around 60 percent LTV.
 In some cases pools are being constructed with a “barbell” effect where smaller transactions below $30 million leveraged up to 75 percent LTV are offset by larger loans in the 50-55 percent LTV range.